Don Fargo: Professional wrestling career

 In the early 1960s, Fargo became Jack Dalton and had title reigns as a tag team with Kenny Mack as a biker duo and Rene Goulet as a foreign legion duo, among others.
 He is retrospectively known for his many ring names in various promotions.
 Regardless of name, Fargo could draw money and heat in whichever territory he competed.
-Bob Kelly later stated that "it didn't matter who Don Kalt was portraying" and that Fargo "had phenomenal ring psychology".
+Bob Kelly later stated that "it didn't matter who Don Kalt was portraying" and that Fargo "had phenomenal ring psychology."
 In Texas, Don teamed with Jim Dalton to form The Dirty Daltons.
 The team had success throughout the South until their breakup in 1965.

 In Detroit, Fargo formed a tag team with a young Greg Valentine.
-"He was a great worker" Valentine said of Fargo, "I learned a lot from him...he really helped me out a lot".
-Valentine would later introduce Don Fargo to the audience as the Fargo Brothers were induced into the Professional Wrestling Hall of Fame, class of 2014.
+"He was a great worker," Valentine said of Fargo.
+"I learned a lot from him...he really helped me out a lot."
+Valentine would later introduce Don Fargo to the audience as the Fargo Brothers were inducted into the Professional Wrestling Hall of Fame, class of 2014.

-In 1969, Fargo formed a new team with Kenny Mack (now known as Frank Dillinger), achieving their greatest success in the World Wrestling Association, where they became two-time WWA World Tag Team Champions as "The Chain Gang".
-The team (and Frank Dillinger career) ended after Frank was shot and injured in a bar fight in Wisconsin.
+In 1969, Fargo formed a new team with Kenny Mack (now known as Frank Dillinger), achieving their greatest success in the World Wrestling Association, where they became two-time WWA World Tag Team Champions as "The Chain Gang."
+The team (and Frank Dillinger's career) ended after Frank was shot and injured in a bar fight in Wisconsin.
 The pair had been jumped by a real biker gang who had taken offence to the Dillingers; Don Fargo escaped unscathed by jumping into a river.

 Fargo's autography, The Hard Way, has been called "required reading from how kayfabe once existed" due to his commitment to "living the gimmick" and being his wrestling persona at all times in public.
 "Every gimmick I did, I'm the only guy that lived.
-I lived it" Fargo said, "I stayed in costume 24 hours a day".
+I lived it," Fargo said.
+"I stayed in costume 24 hours a day."

 Personal life

-In his later years, Fargo lived in rural woodland near Cantonment, Florida with his wife Margie and their many dogs.
+In his later years, Fargo lived in rural woodland near Cantonment, Florida, with his wife Margie and their many dogs.
 In the year preceding his death he had been battling cancer.
 He died on November 8, 2015.